-The Science Of The Creation Museum
+The Science of the Creation Museum

 The Creation Museum is a huge, fancy structure in Kentucky dedicated to teaching the world about "creation science".
 Creation science, in a nutshell, is taking what is written in the book of Genesis literally.
-Even though what is written in the book of Genesis goes against anthropology, archeology, biology, zoology, geology, astronomy, cosmology, paleontology and common sense-ology.
+Even though what is written in the book of Genesis goes against anthropology, archeology, biology, zoology, geology, astronomy, cosmology, paleontology, and common sense-ology.
 Which, essentially, makes it a $27 million kid sticking its fingers in its ears and saying, "Nyah-nyah-nyah, I can't hear you!"

-People who believe in creationism seem like they're probably going to be weird idiots who hate monkeys, but I only realised that Dennis Quaid and Bill Paxton weren't the same person three days ago (seriously, it is BLOWING MY MIND; I feel like I've just taken the red pill), so who am I to judge?
+People who believe in creationism seem like they're probably going to be weird idiots who hate monkeys, but I only realized that Dennis Quaid and Bill Paxton weren't the same person three days ago (seriously, it is BLOWING MY MIND; I feel like I've just taken the red pill), so who am I to judge?

 On the drive there, you go past this sign.
 Imagine how many cars full of wholesome Christian families must drive past this thing every day and have to not make jokes about it.